 This is the most popular dish among non-Indian people, and it is the first one their friends will tell them to try.
 I am going to say that they are right.
 This entree is made with chunks of tandoori chicken (mostly breast pieces) that are combined with a tomato and coriander sauce with cream and bold Indian spices.
 I usually do not stray from this dish every time I go out because it's my favorite.

 There are different versions of chicken tikka masala depending on where you go, with some places using more cream or less, but it's mostly the same line of spices.
 You can order this dish as mild, medium, or hot, but as a beginner, stick with the mild.
-Some say it's more tastier as it gets hotter, but I prefer not to burn off my tongue!
+Some say it's more tastier as it gets hotter, but I prefer not to burn my tongue off!

 If you would rather try something other than chicken, most places have different meats or vegetables in the same sauce, like lamb tikka masala, fish tikka masala, etc. On a side note, I really don't like rice, so I will eat the chicken and either dip a naan in the sauce, or pour everything onto a naan.
 I usually will get a specialty naan, like coconut and raisin filled, and it just adds another level of flavor to the dish.